A Blind Deconvolution Technique Based on Projection Onto Convex Sets for Magnetic Particle Imaging: Introduction

 \section{Introduction}

-Magnetic particle imaging (MPI) is a new medical imaging modality \cite{gleich, saritas, goodwill, zheng2017}, with a broad spectrum of applications including angiography \cite{weizenecker2009,lu,vogel2016}, cancer imaging \cite{yu2017}, stem cell tracking \cite{zheng,them2016}, lung perfusion imaging \cite{zhou2017}, temperature mapping \cite{stehning2017}, and viscosity mapping \cite{utkur2017,muslu2018}.
+Magnetic particle imaging (MPI) is an emerging biomedical imaging modality \cite{gleich, saritas, goodwill, zheng2017}, with a broad spectrum of applications including angiography \cite{weizenecker2009,lu,vogel2016}, cancer imaging \cite{yu2017}, stem cell tracking \cite{zheng,them2016}, lung perfusion imaging \cite{zhou2017}, temperature mapping \cite{stehning2017}, and viscosity mapping \cite{utkur2017,muslu2018}.
 MPI images the spatial distribution of superparamagnetic iron oxide (SPIO) nanoparticles by leveraging their nonlinear magnetization response.
 Since background tissues do not generate any response, they are transparent in MPI.
 This feature provides an exceptional contrast level, making MPI highly suited for both quantitative and qualitative imaging applications.

-There are two main image reconstruction schemes in MPI: system matrix based reconstruction and x-space reconstruction.
-System matrix reconstruction solves an inverse problem by relying on a lengthy calibration scan that fully characterizes the imaging system \cite{knopp2010,storath2017}.
+There are two main image reconstruction schemes in MPI: system function reconstruction (SFR) and x-space reconstruction.
+SFR solves an inverse problem by relying on a lengthy calibration scan that fully characterizes the imaging system \cite{knopp2010,storath2017}.
 X-space reconstruction, on the other hand, directly grids the speed-compensated MPI signal to the instantaneous position of the scanned field free point (FFP).
 The main advantage of this technique is that it does not require any calibration scans.
-Without a calibration scan, however, the resulting images are blurred by the system response and may be sensitive to non-idealities \cite{ilbey2017},
+Without a calibration scan, however, the resulting images are blurred by the system response and may be sensitive to non-idealities \cite{ilbey2017}.

 In x-space image reconstruction, the MPI image is expressed as the convolution of the SPIO distribution with a point spread function (PSF) \cite{goodwill2,goodwill3}.
-The width of this PSF and thereby the image resolution strongly depend on both the nanoparticle size as well as the gradient of the selection field.
-The image resolution can be improved when higher selection field gradients are used.
-However, this causes the imaging field-of-view (FOV) to get smaller in return, so there is an intrinsic trade-off between resolution and FOV size in MPI.
+The width of this PSF and thereby the image resolution strongly depend on both the nanoparticle type and the gradient of the selection field that generates the FFP.
+While the resolution can be improved by using higher selection field gradients, this causes the imaging field-of-view (FOV) to get smaller in return.
+Hence, there is an intrinsic trade-off between resolution and FOV size in MPI.